taivop/Monty/README.md

 See Installation and Running in our wiki for quick-start instructions.

 Monty is a course project in MTAT.05.085 Automata, Languages and Compilers at University of Tartu.
+You can find the poster for this project [here](https://github.com/taivop/Monty/wiki/Plakat-tudengiprojektide-v%C3%B5istluse-jaoks here).

 This work was supported by the Estonian IT Academy program: http://www.itakadeemia.ee/